danielbandeir/MyOwn/README.md

 # MyOwn
-A social network developed using flask and sqlite3
+A social network developed using flask and sqlite3 and Materialize